 - Know and develop a greater understanding of being a steward of this great body God has given them and how to use it better for His glory

-- Students use parts of words and relationships between words, along with context clues, to determine precise meaning of vocabulary.
+- Students use parts of words and relationships between words, along with context clues, to determine the precise meaning of vocabulary.

 - Students read, understand, and analyze a variety of nonfiction material.